Veteran lefty Tommy Milone will start Tuesday for the Mariners in Texas

-ARLINGTON, Texas — Tommy Milone joined the rest of the Mariners pitchers for Monday’s pregame throwing session at Globe Life Park in preparation to start on Tuesday vs. the Rangers.
+ARLINGTON, Texas — Tommy Milone joined the rest of the Mariners pitchers for Monday’s pregame throwing session at Globe Life Park in preparation to start on Tuesday versus the Rangers.

-Manager Scott Servais confirmed that the veteran lefty will take the scheduled start for Felix Hernandez, who is currently on the injured list and back in Seattle rehabbing a lat strain.
+Mariners manager Scott Servais confirmed that the veteran lefty will make the scheduled start for Felix Hernandez, who is on the injured list and back in Seattle rehabbing a lat strain.

-“When we brought Tommy into the organization over the winter, we saw him as a stabilizer as a possible rotation guy and if he’s in the bullpen, he can pitch multiple innings,” Servais said.
+“When we brought Tommy into the organization over the winter, we saw him as a stabilizer as a possible rotation guy, and if he’s in the bullpen he can pitch multiple innings,” Servais said.
 “He’s thrown the ball pretty well.
 We’ll give him the ball tomorrow and see what we get.”

 Milone, 32, has made eight starts and one relief appearance for Class AAA this season, posting a 4-2 record with a 3.83 ERA.
 He’ struck out 43 batters and walked 12 in 49 1/2 innings pitched.